 We are a family business based on the Llyn Peninsula in North West Wales, working from a beautiful oak cruck framed & thatch roof workshop.
 We pride ourselves in creating buildings and woodwork of unique design and exceptional quality throughout the UK.

 Our signature framing material is Oak.
-We combine traditional and cotemporary methods to create exquisite bespoke designs, from visitor centres to porches & extensions
+We combine traditional and contemporary methods to create exquisite bespoke designs, from visitor centres to porches & extensions.

 The Oak revival